-The 4 specific area are planned in thematic way, where children can progress through the next small steps for learning while following a topic or over arching theme on which to contextualise their learning.
+The 4 specific area are planned in thematic way, where children can progress through the next small steps for learning while following a topic or overarching theme on which to contextualise their learning.

 Phonics is taught daily from the very first session in school.
-This follows the Sounds Write phonics programme where retrieval practice is used daily, helping children to remember more.
+In FS1, children learn environmental sounds, instrumental sounds, body percussion, rhythm and rhyme, alliteration, voice sounds and oral blending and segmenting.
+In FS2 the children follow the Sounds Write phonics programme where retrieval practice is used daily, helping children to remember more.
 The children actively engage in multisensory sessions where they can engage in learning using a variety of resources.

 Reading is a priority.
+In FS1 children take home picture books (lilac band) and library books so that parents can read aloud.
+Children who are ready for phonics books, will be given a text where they can practice their phonic knowledge.

-Children receive phonetically decodable texts which match the teaching of phonics in the classroom.
-They take home texts with repeated high frequency words to support whole word reading and finally they have a library book to support their love of stories and non-fiction texts.
+In FS2 children receive phonetically decodable texts which match the teaching of phonics in the classroom.
+They also have a library book to support their love of stories and non-fiction texts.
+Where child's reading ability is more advance, highly specialised staff will match more challenging books to the child's level of fluency and comprehension.
 Writing links to quality texts and children have daily opportunities to write and develop their sentence level skills.